 15. Football Italia

-James Richardson, drinking coffee outside, reading Gazzetta ... need we say any more?
+James Richardson, drinking coffee and rapidly melting ice-cream outside, reading Gazzetta ... need we say any more?

 16. The magnificent drama that was On Home Ground